socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

-The Notepad-5 and Notepad-8FX have only two input channels on the USB audio capture device, so the number of input selection options for the ducker probably are two as well (TODO: verify input channels on Notepad-5 and Notepad-8FX):
+The Notepad-5 and Notepad-8FX have only two input channels on the USB audio capture device, so the number of input selection options for the ducker probably are two as well:

     0b0001  1  INPUT 1
     0b0010  2  INPUT 2

+TODO: verify number of and encoding of input channels on NP-5, NP-8FX

 In any case, the behaviour of the ducker very much depends on the last `audio routing` command for the source of the signal to duck the USB